StephenHill-DFC/Project-Friday/README.md

 #### Alexa... ask Communicator for information on Dispatch ID XXXXXX

 ```
-Dispatch ID XXXXXX had/has the subject line [SUBJECT LINE] and was/is sent/sending to XXX,XXX recipients.
-It has XXX,XXX opens and XXX,XXX clicks resulting in a Open Rate of XX% and a Click Rate of XX%.
+Dispatch ID XXXXXX was/is an email/SMS dispatch and had/has the subject line [SUBJECT LINE].
+It was/is sent/sending to XXX,XXX recipients and had/has XXX,XXX opens and XXX,XXX clicks resulting in a Open Rate of XX% and a Click Rate of XX%.
 Would you like to know more?
 ```

 #### Yes